opencurve/curve/docs/en/snapshotcloneserver_en.md

 #### 2.3.3 Writing Cloned Volume

 The writing process of a cloned volume is just like writing a normal volume.
-The difference is that the chunk of the cloned volume will record the bitmap.
+The difference is that the writing of the cloned volume will record the bitmap.
 When data is written, the bit in the corresponding position will be set to 1 in order to distinguish the unwritten area that need to be read from the clone source.

 #### 2.3.4 Reading Cloned Volume